-All speech segments were encoded a \ac{sota} deep learning architecture~\cite{chung2020in}.
-Specifically, we trained SqueezeNet~\cite{iandola2016squeezenet} as a 34-layer ResNet~\cite{he2016deep} with a \emph{angular prototypical loss} and optimized with Adam~\cite{kingma2014adam} to transform WAV-encoded audio files to a single encoding (\ie $f(x)=z\in\mathcal{R}^d$, where $d=512$). \emph{Angular prototypical loss }~\cite{snell2017prototypical} learns a metric alongside softmax to minimize within-class scatter (\ie penalty formed as the sum of euclidean distances from all samples of a subject in a mini-batch from the mean centroid of the respective mini-batch).
-Specifically, a support set $S$ and a query $Q$ are set in each mini-batch on a subject-by-subject basis, with $Q$ made-up of a single utterance to compare with the centroid of $S$ that consists of all other samples in the mini-batch for that class. \emph{Angular prototypical} takes advantage of the perks of using centroid prototypes, while enhancing by following \ac{ge2e}~\cite{wan2018generalized} usage of a cosine-based similarity metric.
-This is scale invariant, is more robust to feature variance, and facilitates stability in convergence during training~\cite{wang2017deep}.
+\dif{We encoded all speech segments} with a \ac{sota} deep learning \dif{model~\cite{chung2020in}.} Specifically, we trained SqueezeNet~\cite{iandola2016squeezenet}, a 34-layer ResNet~\cite{he2016deep}, with an \emph{angular prototypical loss} and optimized with Adam~\cite{kingma2014adam} to transform WAV-encoded audio files to a single encoding (\ie $f(x)=z\in\mathcal{R}^{512}$). \dif{Thus, per the} \emph{angular prototypical loss}~\cite{snell2017prototypical}, used alongside softmax, minimizes within-class scatter (\ie penalty formed as the sum of \dif{Euclidean} distances from all samples of a subject from the mean centroid of the respective mini-batch). \dif{Expressly,} a support set $S$ and a query $Q$ are set in each mini-batch on a subject-by-subject basis, with $Q$ \dif{made up} of a single utterance to compare with the centroid of $S$ that consists of all other samples in the mini-batch for that class. \emph{Angular prototypical} takes advantage of the perks of using centroid \dif{prototypes} while enhancing by following \ac{ge2e}~\cite{wan2018generalized} usage of a cosine-based similarity metric. \dif{This is scale-invariant, is more robust to feature variance, and helps convergence during training~\cite{wang2017deep}.}